Report: Kings tried Caruso trade, want ‘significant' roster upgrade

 Slater and Amick add that Sacramento's offer was centered around the No. 13 pick in the upcoming 2024 NBA Draft.

-League sources also tell The Athletic that the first-round pick remains "very available" as the Kings turn their attention to the "significant upgrade" they seek this offseason.
+League sources also told The Athletic that the first-round pick remains "very available" as the Kings turn their attention to the "significant upgrade" they seek this offseason.

 Sacramento also has "some level of interest" in a trade for Bulls star guard Zach LaVine, Slater and Amick reported, citing league sources.
 Any deal for LaVine reportedly will need the Kings to be incentivized to take on the three years and $137.8 million remaining on the 29-year-old's contract.